annahensch/suggest-a-netflix-show/README.md

-# Shiny app: Suggest a netflix show:tv:
+# Shiny app: Suggest a netflix show :tv:

 ## Description
 Project to build a Shiny app that randomly suggests ONE viewing suggestion, based on genre preference and critics meta-score.